fedoranimus/todoist-api/source/includes/v7/_business.md

 >>> api.commit()
 ```

-Accept an invitation from Todoist for Business.
-There are currently 2 ways to accept an invitation, either with a direct call, or by using a Sync API command, as can be seen from the examples on the side, and the different required arguments below.
+There are currently 2 ways to accept an invitation, either with a direct call,
+or by using a Sync API command, as can be seen from the examples on the side,
+and the different required arguments below.

-The invitation is accepted if it's still active and user doesn't belong to any business account yet.
-For the direct call, `null` denotes a successful return value.
+The invitation is accepted if it's still active and user doesn't belong to any
+business account yet.
+For the direct call, `null` denotes a successful return
+value.

 ### Required arguments